 The pet charge is only $26 and if you happen to have Amtrak points, it’ll use up only 800.

 - Safety!
 Your pet is with you the entire journey, no ESA paperwork necessary.
-No fears that your best friend is down below anxious and shivering.
+No fears that your best friend is down below anxious and shivering in a plane.

 - High ride-enjoyability factor.
 With peace of mind that Fido is with you, sit back, social distance, and enjoy a drink and a snack.

 - Compare cost: Air travel with a pet runs about $150.
 Amtrak pet fee is $26.
 That’s 2-6.
-This is about what I pay for a veggie burger and a beer in Chicago.
-For the price of a bean patty and a Schlitz you get to travel almost anywhere with your furry family member.
+This is about what you’d pay for a veggie burger and a beer in Chicago.
+For the same price as a bean patty and a PBR you get to travel almost anywhere with your furry family member.
 Can’t beat that.

 - Potty breaks!
 Small dogs may not always need miles to roam, but a small bladder is a small bladder.
 Plus, who doesn’t enjoy stretching their legs walking Fido at the station or chatting with their car attendant?